NickSapphire/SequenceAlignment/README.md

 Note: In Mac python3 should be used instead of python for the command.

 The output will contain:
-- The optimal alignment between both strings, with a line in between describing the alignment:
+- The optimal alignment between both strings, with a string in between describing the alignment:
-  - "|": match
+  - line (|) match
-  - ".": mismatch
+  - dot (.): mismatch
-  - " ": gap
+  - space ( ): gap
 - The method used to align the strings.
 - The overall alignment score (last value for global, largest value for local).
 - The score matrix.